How to cure migraine at home or how can you cure migraine permanently?

 What causes migraines?

-Our discussion is how to cure migraine at home or how can you cure migraine permanently?___Migraines are not known to have a precise cause, but they are thought to be caused by temporary changes in brain chemicals, nerves, and blood vessels.
-Nearly half of all migraine sufferers have a close relative who also has migraines, which suggests genes might be involved.
+Migraines are not known to have a precise cause, but they are thought to be caused by temporary changes in brain chemicals, nerves, and blood vessels.
+It is possible that genes are at play since nearly half of all migraine sufferers have a close cousin who also experiences headaches.
 A total of 150 different types of headaches exist, divided into two groups: primary headaches and secondary headaches.
 Migraines are primary headaches, which means they are not caused by another condition.
 It is not possible to diagnose primary headache disorders through blood tests or imaging studies.
 Secondary headaches are symptoms of another medical condition.
 According to current theories, migraines are caused by abnormal brain activity temporarily affecting nerve signals, chemicals, and blood vessels in the brain.
-Symptoms of migraines include throbbing, pulsing headaches on one side of the head, and a variety of other symptoms.
-Physical activity, light, sound, or smell will likely aggravate your migraine.
-It could last for several hours or even days.
+One-sided headaches that pulse and throb, among other symptoms, are indicative of a migraine.
+Physical activity, such as light, sound, or smell, will likely aggravate your migraine.
+It might continue for a few hours or perhaps a few days.
 Migraines can occur once a year, once a week, or occasionally.
 Most people suffer from migraine headaches between two and four times a month.

 What are the symptoms of migraine?